 Black Future ’88

 Considering the unpredictable nature of roguelikes, it seems only fitting the genre would mesh well with Cyberpunk, in which things are constantly in flux and society is barely holding on by a string.
-Black Future ’88 depicts such as world while also throwing endless waves of traps, robots, and junkies your way as you make your way up a mysterious tower.
+Black Future ’88 depicts such as world while also throwing endless waves of traps, robots and junkies your way.

 The Witcher 3

 Developer: CD Projekt Red rnrnPlatforms: PC, PS4, Xbox One, Switch

 The Witcher 3 may be the furthest thing from Cyberpunk but is a shining example of what an open-world RPG should be.
 Also, since it’s made by CD Projekt Red, some of its ideas are bound to return in Cyberpunk 2077.

 The biggest candidate so far appears to be world design, with both The Continent and Night City depicting sprawling environments that reward the player for exploring its diverse regions.

 It’s uniquely designed locales and otherworldly beasts are further complemented by a cast of well-written characters and a gripping narrative centered on Geralt of Rivia, a for-hire monster hunter on a quest to find his adopted daughter and put a stop to an evil force known as the Wild Hunt.